ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/sm64ex/setup_en.md

 # Installation via sm64pclauncher (For Windows)

 First, install [MSYS](https://www.msys2.org/) as described on the page.
+DO NOT INSTALL INTO A FOLDER PATH WITH SPACES.
+Best use default install directory.
 Then follow the steps below

 1. Go to the page linked for sm64pclauncher, and press on the topmost entry